Back to All Events

 Ticketing

 Tickets must be purchased via Eventbrite.
-We recommend attending all four sessions, as each one builds on the last.
+We recommend attending both sessions.
 However, each session can also be enjoyed on its own.

 • Individual sessions: £15 each.